...... where Quilters & Stitchers get inspired!

 Her favorite type of quilting is applique’ mixed with simple piecing with a scrappy look that has won her numerous ribbons across the USA.

-for several years, and this technique is used for the home
+her own stencils for several years, and this technique is used

-machine quilter or the Longarm machine quilter.
-She has
+for the home machine quilter or the Longarm machine quilter.

 In February 2007, she published “Quilting Inside the Lines” with Golden Threads and AQS.
 In 2010, she has joined the Gammill quilting team as one of their celebrity quilters.